merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 #### Color by count

 When comparing a larger number of contigs databases, it makes more sense to color reactions by the number of databases in which they occur using a sequential colormap rather than by database or combination of databases using a qualitative colormap.
 By default, coloring explicitly by database automatically applies to three or fewer databases, whereas coloring by database count applies to four or more databases.
-The user can override this default with the argument, `--colormap-scheme`, which accepts the values `by_database` and `by_count`.
+The user can override this default with the argument, `--colormap-scheme`, which accepts the values `by_source` and `by_count`.
 For example, the user may have three databases but wish to color reactions by database count, and so would specify `--colormap-scheme by_count`.

 ![Three maps showing KOs from six contigs databases](../../images/anvi-draw-kegg-pathways/kos_six_contigs_dbs.png)